RecordEvolution/ReswarmOS/reswarmify/README.md

 First, we need to update the version embedded in the `ironflock-init` binary by modifying the `cli/release/version.txt` file.
 Next, we must update the remote version of the binary in the `availableVersions.json` file.

-After committing and pushing these changes, the build and publish process can be completed with a single command: make rollout.
+After committing and pushing these changes, the build and publish process can be completed with a single command: `make rollout`.

-### Setup.sh
+### Install.sh

-Upload the updated `setup.sh` file to the `reswarmos/reswarmify` directory on the IronFlock cloud.
+Upload the updated `install.sh` file to the `reswarmos/reswarmify` directory on the IronFlock cloud.